Starting a medical practice is no easy task, but it can be an extremely rewarding professional step.

 Fortunately, the Medical Group Management Association maintains many resources that serve as basic guidelines during the initial phase.

 While a medical practice is subject to stricter regulations than other types of businesses, it is still a business.

-Now that you have a business plan drawn up and ready to present to lenders or investors, it is time to find financing.
+Now that you have a business plan drawn up and ready to present to lenders or investors, it may be time to find financing.

-Major banks across the country have special lending practices and programs that are specifically intended to assist medical practices.
-For example U.S. Bank Bank of America offer affordable financing solutions for medical practices and physicians.
+Almost all major banks across the country have special lending practices and programs that are specifically intended to assist medical practices.

 Opening a medical practice is a business move that requires you to be extremely diligent about covering yourself when it comes to insurance.